jumarko/codescene-enterprise-pm-jira/README.md

 ### Running from the Command Line during development

-Make sure that you have proper configuration file in place.
-See [Configuration Path](#configuration-path)
+Make sure that you have a proper configuration file in place as described in [Configuration Path](#configuration-path)

 To start a web server for the application from the command line, run: